Find the right immigration lawyer for you easily and efficiently!

 In response to inquiries from international couples, AIC is pleased to announce that we have successfully advocated for several policy changes and exemptions benefiting foreign partners of Israelis who use electric scooters and bikes.

-Thanks to AIC’s efforts, in collaboration with other nonprofit organizations, the A3 theory exam is now available to non-Hebrew speakers.
-Additionally, holders of foreign driver’s licenses are exempt from testing, without having to convert their license to an Israeli one (nor they have to be eligible for a license conversion!)
+Thanks to AIC’s efforts, and in collaboration with other nonprofit organizations, the A3 theory exam is now available to non-Hebrew speakers.
+Additionally, holders of foreign driver’s licenses are exempt from testing, without having to convert their license to an Israeli one (nor must they be eligible for a license conversion!)

 Who Can Ride Light Electric Vehicles In Israel?